libgdx/libgdx.github.io/wiki/app/starter-classes-and-configuration.md

 * [HTML5/GWT](#html5gwt)

 For each target platform, a starter class has to be written.
 This class instantiates a back-end specific `Application` implementation and the `ApplicationListener` that implements the application logic.
-The starter classes are platform dependent, let's have a look at how to instantiate and configure these for each back-end.
+The starter classes are platform-dependent, so let's have a look at how to instantiate and configure these for each backend.

-This article assumes you have followed the instruction in [Project Setup](https://libgdx.com/dev/project-generation/), [Importing & Running a Project](https://libgdx.com/dev/import-and-running/) and therefore have imported the generated core, desktop, Android and HTML5 projects into Eclipse.
+This article assumes you have followed the instructions in [Project Setup](https://libgdx.com/dev/project-generation/) as well as [Importing & Running a Project](https://libgdx.com/dev/import-and-running/) and you therefore have already set up the project in your IDE.
+{: .notice--info}

 # Desktop (LWJGL3) #

 Since libGDX version 1.10.1, this has been the default desktop backend.
-You can find more information [here](https://libgdx.com/news/2021/07/devlog-7-lwjgl3).
+You can find more information [here](/news/2021/07/devlog-7-lwjgl3).
 {: .notice--info}

 Opening the `DesktopLauncher.java` class in `my-gdx-game` shows the following: